beele/homebridge-unifi-protect-camera-motion/README.md

 - Running this plugin on CPUs that do not support AVX (Celerons in NAS systems, ...) is not supported because there are no prebuilt Tensorflow binaries.
   Compiling Tensorflow from scratch is out of scope for this project!
-  - Run it on a RBPI or machine with MacOS / Windows / Linux (Debian based)
+  - Run it on a Raspberry Pi or machine with macOS / Windows / Linux (Debian based)
 - ~~Previews in notifications are requested by the Home app, and can thus be "after the fact" and show an image with nothing of interest on it.~~
   - ~~The actual motion detection is done with the snapshot that is requested internally.~~
-- Unifi Protect has a snapshot saved for every event, and there is an API to get these (with Width & Height), but the actual saved image is pretty low res and is upscaled to 1080p.
+- Unifi Protect has a snapshot saved for every event, and there is an API to get these (with Width & Height), but the actual saved image is pretty low res and is scaled up to 1080p.
   Using the Anonymous snapshot actually gets a full resolution snapshot which is better for object detection.
 - There is no way to know what motion zone (from Unifi) a motion has occurred in.
   This information is not present is the response from their API.